pytroll/pyspectral/rsr_convert_scripts/README.rst

 %> python olci_rsr.py

-Converting the Sentinel 3 (A&B) OLCI RSR data to hdf5.
+Converting the Sentinel 3A OLCI RSR data to hdf5.
 The original OLCI responses comes in a single netCDF4 file:

 OLCISRFNetCDF.nc4